trilok-sadarangani/Global-Suicide-Data-Analysis/proposal/proposal.md

 country for the entire population, then there must have been 0 suicides in that year and country for every 100,000 people.

+Note: suicides/100k pop is now log transformed for all plot below.

 We will now look at an overview of the relationships that suicides/100k pop has with each of the quantitative predictor variables (age, sex, country, year, HDI for year, gdp\_for\_year, gdp\_per\_capita, and